kilfour/QuickFuzzr/Docs/B_Reference/B_Fuzzing/Methods/FuzzrOneOf.md

 # Fuzzr.OneOf&lt;T&gt;(params &lt;T&gt;[] values)
-Creates a generator that randomly selects one value or generator from the provided options.
+Creates a fuzzr that randomly selects one value or fuzzr from the provided options.
 **Usage:**
 ```csharp
  Fuzzr.OneOf("a", "b", "c");